metacpan/metacpan-cpan-extracted/distros/A/App-ansicolumn/README.md

 - **-W**, **--widen**

     Use full width of the terminal.
-Each panes are expanded to fill terminal width, unless **--pane-width** is specified.
+Each pane is expanded to fill terminal width, unless **--pane-width** is specified.

 - **-p**, **--paragraph**